Sunday Message at House of Prayer Church (2017)

 Thankfully, God is an optimist.
 Though He is not ignorant of our shortcomings, His focus is on both our current progress and our potential.
-I needed to rein in my negative thoughts toward my husband and direct them toward anything and everything in him for which I could give thanks . . . whatever was noble in him, right, pure, lovely, admirable . . . anything that was excellent or praiseworthy.
-As it turns out, the best prescription for my unhappiness was to follow God’s suit and intentionally choose optimism.
+Likewise, we need to rein in any negative thoughts and direct them toward anything and everything for which we can give thanks.
 Optimism identifies both the present and the potential blessings in our lives.
+Optimism is a choice.

 ” . . . my cup runneth over . . .”